-Manage parking demand to promote turnover, achieve optimal utilisation and support mode shift to sustainable transport.
+To manage parking demand to promote turnover and achieve optimal utilisation and support mode shift to sustainable transport.

 Our management of parking complements other CN activities to improve conditions for walking and riding and reduce reliance on cars.
-We will use technology, type and time restrictions and price, to promote turnover, achieve optimal utilisation and encourage mode shift to sustainable transport.
+We will use technology, type and time restrictions and price, to promote turnover, achieve optimal utilisation and mode shift to sustainable transport.